timvieira/blog/content/binary-heaps.md

 Since fewer intermediate quantities depend on a given input, fewer intermediates need to be adjusted upon a change to the input.
-Therefore, we get faster algorithms for *maintaining* the output quantity $z$ as the inputs change (we also maintain the values of the intermediate quantities).
+Therefore, we get faster algorithms for *maintaining* the output quantity $z$ as the inputs change.

-**Heap datastructure**: We're going to maintain the values of the intermediates quantities by storing them in a heap datastructure, which is a *complete* binary tree.
+**Heap datastructure**: We're going to store the values of the intermediates quantities and inputs in a heap datastructure, which is a *complete* binary tree.
 In our case, the tree has depth $1 + \lceil \log_2 n \rceil$, with the values of $\boldsymbol{w}$ at it's leaves (aligned left) and padding with
 $\boldsymbol{0}$ for remaining leaves.
 Thus, $\boldsymbol{S} < 4 n$.